|

 For what is work beyond a single goal

-And counsels you to leave the worst behind?
+And counsels you to leave the best behind?

 This poem marks the movements of the day